xericue/somacast/README.md

   - Cognitive reset micro-tasks

 ### 🌐 Public REST API
-Socrates provides an API you can integrate with your own apps or automation tools.
+Somacast provides an API you can integrate with your own apps or automation tools.

 #### `POST /api/analyze`
 Send text → Receive emotional metadata